Flojolomo/aws-ai-sevice-exploration/README.md

 It will create resources with unique names to avoid collisions.
 The names are cryptic, hence the use of CloudFormation outputs is recommended for exploring.

+The stack is set up to delete itself after a defined period.
+This intends to save money, since OpenSearch Serverless is a very expensive service.

 ### Exploring

 #### Text Processing